 There’s a wonderful view of our wetland and Maple Ridge from the large prairie.

 and the top has some dense areas of sumac.

 It has very sandy soil.
 There are several sandy hollows which have exposed sand and large animal dens.

 It’s so steep and exposed that it gets warm very early in the spring, and I always find the first blooming flowers here.

-Sand Cress – one of the very first spring flowers, with an early bee
+Common Whitlow Grass – one of the very first spring flowers (not really a grass), with an early bee.

 The lower part of the large prairie has very little sumac and lots of prairie flowers.
 Here’s Bird’s Foot Violet in the spring,